Kurleigh Gittens Jr.: Edmonton Elks

 On January 15, 2024, Gittens was traded to the Edmonton Elks, along with a 2024 CFL draft pick, in exchange for Jake Ceresna, reuniting him with McLeod Bethel-Thompson, who had signed with the Elks in the offseason.
+He spent two years with the Elks and became a free agent upon the expiry of his contract on February 10, 2026.